junxit/us-congress-bills-112/metadata.md

 - 2011-12-01 — Placed on the Union Calendar, Calendar No. 204.
 - 2011-12-01 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-304.
 - 2011-12-01 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-304.
+- 2011-12-05 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Lujan objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2011-12-05 — Considered under suspension of the rules. (consideration: CR H8130-8131)
+- 2011-12-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2360.
+- 2011-12-05 — Mr. Hastings (WA) moved to suspend the rules and pass the bill.
+- 2011-12-07 — Considered as unfinished business. (consideration: CR H8244-8245)
+- 2011-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 12/05/2011 H8130)
+- 2011-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 12/05/2011 H8130)